Tzeak/yumlog/README.md

 DB_PATH=./data/yumlog.db
 UPLOAD_DIR=./uploads
 MAX_FILE_SIZE=10485760
+VITE_CLERK_PUBLISHABLE_KEY=your_clerk_key
+REACT_APP_CLERK_PUBLISHABLE_KEY=your_clerk_key
 ```

 ## how to use it

+1. sign in with your phone number
-1. drag an image in or upload one
+2. drag an image in or upload one
-2. click “analyze”
+3. click "analyze"
-3. wait for ai to figure out what you’re eating
+4. wait for ai to figure out what you're eating

-you’ll get back something like:
+you'll get back something like:

 - calories
 - macros (protein, carbs, fat, fiber, sugar)
 - rough ingredient list
 - vibes-based AI notes

-every meal gets logged
+every meal gets logged to your personal account
 go to the history tab to browse or delete stuff
 daily tab gives you graphs n stuff